 - The Cisco switches can also be accessed by the Cisco FindIT Network Discovery Utility that automatically discovers all Cisco Small Business devices in the same local network segment as your computer.
 You can view device information including the current IP address, download the latest firmware for the device, or launch the product configuration utility to view and configure the settings.
 For more information, see www.cisco.com/go/findit. - Verify that you are using the correct IP address of the switch.
-Determine the current IP address of the switch from the CLI through the console port, Cisco FindIT, or from your network administrator.
-The System LED provides an indication of where the switch received the IP address (See Front Panel for details.) - Make sure that no other device is using the same IP address as the switch.
+The System LED provides an indication of where the switch received the IP address. - Make sure that no other device is using the same IP address as the switch.